Tensor-train methods for sequential state and parameter learning in state-space models: Introduction

 \subsection{Sequential learning problems}

 Following the state-space model defined in \eqref{eq:state_transition} and \eqref{eq:observation}, random variables $(\bTh, \bX_{0:t}, \bY_{1:t})$ have the joint density

 where $ p(\bth) $ and $ p(\bx_0 |\bth) $ are prescribed prior densities.
-Conditioned on all available data $\bY_{1:t} = y_{1:t}$ at time $t$, the trajectory of the states $\bX_{0:t}$ and the parameter $\bTh$ jointly follow the posterior density
+Conditioned on all available data $\bY_{1:t} = \by_{1:t}$ at time $t$, the trajectory of the states $\bX_{0:t}$ and the parameter $\bTh$ jointly follow the posterior density

 where $p(\by{}_{1:t})$ is an unknown constant commonly referred to as the evidence.
-We aim to design sequential algorithms that simultaneously solve the following inference problems at each time $t$: \begin{itemize}[leftmargin=18pt] \item \textbf{Filtering.} Estimating the current state, which is the marginal conditional random variable
+We aim to design sequential algorithms that simultaneously solve the following inference problems at each time $t$: \begin{itemize}[leftmargin=18pt] \item \textbf{Filtering} that infers the current state, which is the marginal conditional random variable